stopsopa/handwriting/README.md

 The GIF below demonstrates how to adjust the zoom and find a setting that keeps the text and its corresponding practice line together.

 ![Print page break tip](docs/writer.gif)

+# Dev notes

+See how Google Analytics and cookie consent modal is integrated: